levkovigor/freertos-template2/README.md

 ## Project Specific Information

 There are some important differences of this project compared to the project files and configuration provided by ISIS.
 Some important differences will be documented and listed here.
+It should be noted that memory allocation is only performed during start-up and was carefully avoided during run-time to avoid associated problems like non-deterministic behaviour and memory fragmentation in the heap.

 #### C++
 C++ is used in this project.
 To allow this, some important changes in the linkerscript files and the start up files were necessary.
-The most important change includes specifying `fini`, `init`,`.preinit_array`, `.init_array` and `.fini_array` sections.
+The most important change includes specifying `.fini`, `.init`,`.preinit_array`, `.init_array` and `.fini_array` sections.
 In the startup file `__libc_init_array` is called before branching to main to ensure all global constructors are called.

 ### FSFW

 This project uses the FSFW flight-proven small satellite framework.
-The framewokr provides many components and modules to easy development.
+The framework provides many components and modules to easy development.
 Examples include an object manager, an abstraction layer for FreeRTOS, a PUS stack for TMTC commanding using the ECSS PUS standard and a lot more.
 More information can be found at the [FSFW](https://egit.irs.uni-stuttgart.de/fsfw/fsfw) website.

 #### FreeRTOS

 It is possible to use a newer version of FreeRTOS.
 The ISIS libraries still use the API of FreeRTOS 7.5.3.
 A newer FreeRTOS can be used as long as the old API calls are still provided and forwarded to the new API.
 The function implementation is contained within the `isisAdditions.c` source file while the ISIS change log in the document folder contains more specific information.

-Please note that the configuration option `configUSE_NEWLIB_REENTRANT` was set tone as well to ensure that newlib nano can be used in a thread-safe manner.
-Functon implementations for `__malloc_lock` and `__malloc\_unlock` were provided as well to ensure thread-safety when using newlib nano with FreeRTOS.
+Please note that the configuration option `configUSE_NEWLIB_REENTRANT` was set to one as well to ensure that newlib nano can be used in a thread-safe manner.
+Functon implementations for `__malloc_lock` and `__malloc_unlock` were provided as well to ensure thread-safety when using newlib nano with FreeRTOS.
 This project also uses the `heap4.c` FreeRTOS memory management scheme.

 #### Pre-emptive scheduling